About this blog

-I take (and edit) most of the photographs you see (mostly with my iPhone).
-I invite you to make use of my photography under this Creative Commons license (CC BY-NC 3.0), although I’d especially appreciate it if you’d drop me a line to let me know that you’ve re-purposed my work.
+I take most of the photographs you see, mostly with my iPhone.
+I invite you to make use of my photography under this Creative Commons license (CC BY-NC 3.0), although I’d appreciate it if you’d drop me a line to let me know that you’ve re-purposed my work.
 A link back is also polite.

 Where possible I provide links and/or source information for images that I did not create myself; most of the time, I have determined these images to be in the public domain.
-If you own the copyright to any image you feel I have used inappropriately, please contact me and I will take care of the problem immediately.
+If you own the copyright to any image you feel I have used inappropriately, please contact me.